movidius/ncappzoo/caffe/AgeGenderNet/README.md

 1. Downloads the IR files from the [Open Model Zoo](https://github.com/opencv/open_model_zoo)
 2. Downloads an aligned face and runs an inference with the age-gender model using the age and gender outputs.

 **Note**: The default image used for inference is a CC0 image and was previously cropped/aligned using the face-detection-retail-0004 sample.
+When using this network, you will have to use a face detection network like face-detection-retail-0004 to align and crop faces to use as input.
+This will give you the best results.

 ## Running this Example
 ~~~